Flyingfoxi/Flyingfoxi/README.md

 - 👋 Hi, I’m @Flyingfoxi
 - 👀 I’m interested in Python and DnD
-- 🌱 I’m currently learning PyQt6 and Django
+- 🌱 I’m currently learning PyQt6
 - 💞️ I’m looking to collaborate on: Pythonenviroments
 - 📫 How to reach me: DM maybe ?
-- 😄 Pronouns: He
+- 😄 Pronouns: He/His
 - ⚡ Fun fact: You read that shit :-)

 <!---